 So, how can make listening commonplace in your team?
 Arrange to have weekly check-ins and meetings with your team where you can discuss any issues that they are experiencing, and how you can help accommodate their needs.
 Let your team members do the talking and show empathy towards their situation.
 This will help you to truly understand their perspective.
 It’s a chance to help them break down bigger issues into a manageable action plan.
 It’s about empowering them by giving them the tools they need to succeed.

 Living with uncertainty is tiring – in fact 43% of people are truly feeling the mental fatigue this year (Lifeed, 2020).
 Caregivers especially will be feeling a certain weight of responsibility and heightened anxiety.
 Maintaining a work-life balance is very difficult for many, particularly those who have never worked from home before.

 This is a vital time for support and not a time to be shy regarding mental health.
 Don’t be afraid to address it head on and encourage open conversations about it.
 Giving your employees this opportunity will build both trust and understanding amongst the team.
 It’s also important to recognise the signs of burnout amongst your colleagues, taking steps providing tangible support when needed.

 A study by Compass found that new working patterns have placed a greater burden on caregivers which has particularly affected women.
-In June, more than half of workers whose working week had increased beyond a standard 37.5-40 hours a week and who also engaged in active childcare responsibilities were experiencing mental distress.
-Try having an open conversation with your team about presenteeism – focusing on productivity and clear outputs during the day so they feel able to truly “switch off” from work once the day is done and avoid the always-on culture.
+In June, more than half of workers whose working week had increased beyond a standard 37.5-40 hours a week.
+Those who also engaged in active childcare responsibilities were experiencing mental distress.
+Try having an open conversation with your team about presenteeism.
+Focus on productivity and clear outputs during the day so they feel able to truly “switch off” from work once the day is done and avoid the always-on culture.